Framework

 - Vulnerability and honesty are safe

-- Shared experiences create bonds
+- Shared experiences create bonds that persist

-- Empathy drives interactions
+- Empathy drives interactions, not just transactions

 - People exceed expectations because they care